neil-edelman/boxes/readme.md

 ## Downloading ##

 Pick and choose from `src` and use them.
-Here are the dependencies.
+The dependencies are edges in the following diagram.
+Dotted edges means it's an optional dependency based on what one defines.
+The dashed containers, `deque` and `pool` are stable containers—which means for the lifetime of the data, it is not going to move.
+A dotted box—`array`, `heap`, `table`, `tree`, and `trie`—means it can move, generally on topology changes.
+Depending on one's use case, it may be good to have one or more stable containers as a backing for one or more unstable pointer containers.

 ![Dependencies](dependencies.svg)